 Narceus Americanus Millipedes overwinter in rotting logs or in soil.
 In the spring, they emerge and mate.
 The females form nests using regurgitated food and then lay a single egg into it.
 They will brood the egg by wrapping themselves around it.
 In several weeks it will hatch as a nymph, they will have only three pairs of legs, but more grow with each molt.
 Read More….

 They have a flattened, segmented body, long antennas, and many legs.
 The centipede’s body is divided into two parts, the head, and a segmented trunk and they breathe through holes in their body.
 Centipedes have a hard exoskeleton that protects their soft internal organs.
 Read More….

-Centipedes & Millipedes can be found all over the BC coast.
+Centipedes and millipedes can be found all over Vancouver Island.
 Centipedes can easily be distinguished from millipedes by counting the number of pairs of legs arising from most body segments, millipedes have two pairs, while centipedes bear one pair per segment, with the first pair of legs being modified into fangs.

 Centipedes are generally flattened and have a pair of well developed antennae on the head.
 Some centipedes, such as the house centipede have long legs and are capable of running rapidly.

 The largest centipedes may grow to be about 15 cm long.
 Millipede bodies are rounded or somewhat flattened.
 Legs are short and movement is slow, with movement of legs appearing wave like.
 Most species are less than 4 cm long.

 Centipedes and millipedes spend the winter as adults in protected habitats and become active in the spring.
 During the warmer months, females lay eggs in soil and cover them with a sticky substance, although some species give birth to living young.